AB-GR/blog/content/tldr/nullability-in-Csharp/index.md

 ### What this means is

-Nullability Is:
+*Nullability Is*:

-    A way to get compile-time warnings about possible null references A way to make the intent of your code more clear to other developers
+- A way to get compile-time warnings about possible null references
+- A way to make the intent of your code more clear to other developers

-Nullability Is NOT:
+*Nullability Is NOT*:

-    A way to prevent null reference exceptions at runtime A way to prevent someone from passing a null to your method or assigning a null to an object
+- A way to prevent null reference exceptions at runtime
+- A way to prevent someone from passing a null to your method or assigning a null to an object